skillrary/AWS-Certified-SysOps-Administrator-Associate/Daily Lab Exercise for BapeiBatch1.md

    Now wait for the data to be published to CloudWatch

 10. Verify if you see all the data in CloudWatch
-11. Create an alarm for memory utilzation and trigger an email through SNS topic
+11. Create an alarm for memory utilization and trigger an email through SNS topic
-12. In the instance standard monitoring create another alarm for CPU utilization.
+12. In this instance standard monitoring create another alarm for CPU utilization.
 Also configure action to be performed.
 Choose to termiante the instance.
 13. Verify if the instance gets terminated

-## Exercise 3: Install Unified Cloudwatch Agend for EC2
+## Exercise 3: Install Unified Cloudwatch Agent for EC2
 https://github.com/skillrary/AWS-Certified-SysOps-Administrator-Associate/blob/main/EC2/cloudwatch-agent-windows-install.sh

 1. Create a new Windows environment.
 Choose free tier windows 2019 base/ (Make sure to disable IE security from Server Management on Windows)